-Because I’m obsessed with beef tartare (well, French cuisine, really) it goes without saying that I have extensively surveyed the options from one end of the city to the other; and the best French restaurant in Old Montreal is undoubtedly Holder.
+Because I’m obsessed with beef tartare (well, French cuisine, really) it goes without saying that I have extensively surveyed the options from one end of the city to the other; and one of the best French Old Montreal restaurants is undoubtedly Holder.

 Oh, it would be foolish to be deterred by the English name for Holder is a proper institution as far as European service and atmosphere are concerned and its evergreen menu filled with classics from cover to cover.

 Picturesque, waterfront, open-air food court serving elevated locally-sourced dishes and inventive cocktails.
 A tranquil spot by the water, ideal for summer date nights.